 - Microsoft Sculpt Ergonomic Mouse

-- iPhone 12 Pro Max, blue; with a orange Apple leather case, a bright yellow popsocket and a screen cover.
+- iPhone 12 Pro Max, blue; with a clear Apple Case

 - Headphones: ATH-m50x + a BTR3 DAC